 Continuing my Chinese Medicine training but expanding into the world of energetics I studied for a year in Monterey, CA with renowned teacher Sifu Jerry Alan Johnson, Daoist Master at the International Institute of Medical Qigong.
 There I first saw and felt energy or "Qi" in a physical form and realized the connection of how the emotional state affects the physical state.

 I received my masters in science at AIMC Berkeley in 2015 and became a licensed acupuncturist and herbalist after studying for almost 5 years straight.

-I studied orthopedic acupuncture at UC Berkeley, interned with Dr. Hua Ling Xu at AIMC, Berkeley studying obstetrics and gynecology, studied Japanese style facial rejuvenation acupuncture with Barbara Martello and completed a Neurological and Stroke Rehab Internship with Dr. Shi Xue Min at the University of Traditional Chinese Medicine in Tianjin, China.
+I studied orthopedic acupuncture at UC Berkeley, working with the athletes at Cal, I interned with Dr. Hua Ling Xu at AIMC, Berkeley studying obstetrics and gynecology, studied Japanese style facial rejuvenation acupuncture with Barbara Martello and completed a Neurological and Stroke Rehab Internship with Dr. Shi Xue Min at the University of Traditional Chinese Medicine in Tianjin, China.

 While i have experience in treating a range of conditions of many kinds, I specialize in mental emotional issues such as depression, anxiety, insomnia, mania etc and orthopedic bodily pain being either chronic or acute, digestive upset, menstrual issues and many other ailments.

-Outside of my acupuncture and herbal practice I enjoy singing and making music, using plants for natural dying, jewelry making, mushroom hunting, dancing, hiking, traveling, making delicious and healthy food and growing my community by meeting new people and friends.
+Outside of my acupuncture and herbal practice I enjoy singing and making music, jewelry making, mushroom hunting, dancing, hiking, traveling, making delicious and healthy food and growing my community by meeting new friends.